 What is Embedded Software?; https://www.pebblebay.com/what-is-embedded-software/

-Fog computing: decentralized approach for IoT clouds; https://www.ionos.com/digitalguide/server/know-how/fog-computing/
+Fog computing: a decentralized approach for IoT clouds; https://www.ionos.com/digitalguide/server/know-how/fog-computing/

 Why Smart Manufacturing?; https://spectrum.ieee.org/consumer-electronics/standards/why-smart-manufacturing